maniaplanet/documentation/dedicated-server/matchmaking.md

 |**S_LogAPIError**|0|Log the API errors.
 You can activate it if something doesn't work and you have to investigate.
 Otherwise it's better to let it turned off because this can quickly write huge log files.|
 |**S_LogAPIDebug**|0|Same as above, turn it on only if necessary.|

 The others game modes specific settings can be configured as you wish.
-A match can be played in BO1, BO3, ... with any number of players, etc. Just be sure that the number of players required by the match server match the number of players sent from the lobby.
+A match can be played in BO1, BO3, ... with any number of players, etc. Just be sure that the number of players required by the match server matches the number of players sent from the lobby.
 Now that your matchsettings file is ready you can associate your lobby and match servers on your player page.

 ### Adding a match server to your lobby